Yorko/mlcourse.ai/_sources/book/topic04/topic4_linear_models_part2_logit_likelihood_learning.md

 ## 1. Linear Classifier

-The basic idea behind a linear classifier two target classes can be separated by a hyperplane in the feature space.
+The basic idea behind a linear classifier is that two target classes can be separated by a hyperplane in the feature space.
 If this can be done without error, the training set is called *linearly separable*.

 ```{figure} /_static/img/topic4_linear_classifier.png
 :width: 480px